-Reads $G^{-1} - A{22}^{-1}$ from a file.
-This option can be used in the application programs (BLUPF90, REMLF90, etc.) to use the information already stored in the GimA22i file (default filename).
-In general, methods used to create and invert matrices in such programs do not use an optimized version.
-For a large number of genotyped animals, run first PREGSf90 and read stored matrices in the application programs.
-The optional file can be used to specify a different file name (other than GimA22i) or a path.
+Read $\tau G^{-1} - \omega A{22}^{-1}$ from a file.
+This option can be used in analysis programs (BLUPF90, REMLF90, etc.) in order to use matrices stored in GimA22i file (default filename).
+In general, methods used to create and invert matrices in such programs don not use optimized version.
+For large number of genotyped animals, run first PREGSf90 and read stored matrices in analysis programs.

+The optional file can be used to specify the other file name or path.

 For example,